-The results of Impact's first ever soil geochemistry programme at Arkun have outlined a significant number of areas for follow up work for both nickel-copper-PGM mineralisation and also for LCT pegmatites.
+The results of Impact's first ever soil geochemistry programme at Arkun have outlined a significant number of areas for follow up work for a wide range of commodities: nickel-copper-PGM; lithium LCT pegmatites; REE and rubidium (ASX Release 21st September 2021).

-First pass follow up field checking and sampling is now in progress with the aim of prioritising areas for more detailed soil geochemistry and ground geophysics that will extend away from the roads and into the surrounding paddocks.
+Follow-up field checking and sampling will continue with the aim of prioritising areas for more detailed soil geochemistry and ground geophysical surveys that will extend away from the roads and into the surrounding paddocks.

-In order to explore in the paddocks, land access agreements will be required with the relevant landowners and this process will commence.
-At present much of the region is under crop and access to many of the targets for detailed follow up will be limited until after the harvest period later in the year.
+In order to explore in the paddocks, land access agreements will be required with the relevant land owners and this process will also be commenced.
+At present much of the region is under crop and access too many of the targets for detailed follow up will be limited until after the harvest period later in the year.